-Tactile mechanical switches are defined by the small bump you feel when using them.
+Tactile switches are defined by the small bump you feel when using them.
 When you press a tactile switch, you'll feel resistance until you apply a certain amount of force to overcome the bump and actuate the key.
-The resistance to that bump, the force required to overcome it, and even where the bump appears over the keystroke's entire travel varies between switch models and radically changes how they feel.
-Tactile switches are overwhelmingly popular for typists as the bump they offer isn't just satisfying, but it provides physical feedback.
-This means you know exactly when you've actuated a key, which can help you type faster and more consistently.
+The resistance to that bump, the force required to overcome it, and even where the bump appears over the keystroke's entire travel vary between switch models and radically change how they feel.
+Tactile switches are overwhelmingly popular for typists as the bump they offer isn't just satisfying, but it provides physical feedback that tells you when you've actuated a key, which can help you type faster and more consistently.

 There's also a strong contingent of gamers who appreciate tactile switches, especially for games with complex keybinds.
 RTS, rhythm games, and MMOs with long rotations are great examples of games where tactile feedback can be super useful to confirm that you're inputting keys successfully, in the right sequence, and at the right time.

-We've tested 101 switches, including 30 tactile models.
+We've tested over 150 switches, including over 50 tactile models.
 Below are our recommendations for the best tactile switches available.
 Note that the pricing of keyboard switches can vary quite a bit depending on the quantity you purchase and the website you buy them from.
 It might be worth shopping around a little!

 For more options, see our recommendations for the best keyboard switches, the best linear switches, the best clicky switches, and the best gaming switches.